Washington End-of-Life Coalition

 About: Dr. Schlenker is a full-time palliative care physician with the inpatient palliative care consultation service at the University of Washington Medical Center.
 She provides direct patient care, providing symptom management, support and guidance with complex medical decision-making for patients and families facing end-of-life decisions.
 She also provides end-of-life education throughout the hospital as well as support/debriefs for difficult cases.
 She acts as an educator for medical students, residents and fellows rotating on the palliative care service.
 She has also given talks regionally and nationally about palliative care and end-of-life topics.

-About: Dr. Smith provided primary care and specialty geriatrics for 20 years, then served as executive medical director at Regence BlueShield and medical director for Group Health's hospice, palliative care and nursing home programs.
-He is active in a variety of regional and national organizations representing geriatrics, end-of-life care, medical ethics and health policy.
-He is the chair of the steering committee of the Washington End of Life Coalition, co-chair of the Washington POLST Task Force, and serves as the Washington state representative to the National POLST Task Force.
+About: In his practice career Dr. Smith provided primary care and specialty geriatrics for 20 years, then served as medical director for Group Health's hospice, palliative care and nursing home programs for five years.
+He is active in a variety of regional and national organizations representing geriatrics, end-of-life care, medical ethics, and health policy.
+He is currently the Medical Director of Providence Hospice of Seattle, the past chair of the steering committee of the Washington End-of-Life Coalition, co-chair of the Washington POLST Task Force, and serves on the Leadership Council of the National POLST Paradigm.

 Hope Wechkin, MD